 - A client base of 900,000+ “ordinary” people in just three short years

 But the face of V Shred is also low-profile.
-All we know about him is that he hails from Ohio, has quite the collection of tattoos, and is a Capricorn (which apparently means something).
+Even with various published Vince Sant reviews, all we know about him is that he hails from Ohio, has quite the collection of tattoos, and is a Capricorn (which apparently means something).

 Now, what about this whole V Shred University thing?